-23.2 Where the issue cannot be resolved at the supervisor level, or where the candidate does not wish to discuss the matter with their supervisors (e.g. in the event of a breakdown in the supervisory relationship), the matter should be brought to the relevant Head of School for resolution.
+23.2 Where the issue cannot be resolved at the supervisor level, or where the candidate does not wish to discuss the matter with their supervisors (e.g. in the event of a breakdown in the supervisory relationship), the matter should be brought to the relevant Head of enrolling unit for resolution.

 23.3 A candidate who has a grievance concerning any action or decision of a supervisor, or any other member of staff, and is unable to reach a satisfactory resolution through informal discussions and conciliation, as described in 23.1-23.2, may lodge a formal grievance under the Student Grievance Resolution – Governing Policy and associated procedures.

 23.4 Candidates will be invited to provide anonymous feedback each year via the annual HDR Candidate survey.